Fusilli Bolognese in a Dutch Oven

 - 1 lb fusilli pasta or any other pasta

-- ½ cup grated parmesan cheese optional, for topping
+- ½ cup fresh grated parmesan cheese optional, for topping

 Instructions

-- When ready to serve, boil the fusilli according to package instructions.
+- Cook the pasta.
+Bring a large pot of salted water to a boil.
+Cook the pasta according to package instructions until al dente.
 Reserve 1 cup of pasta water before draining.
-Do not rinse the noodles.
+Do not rinse.1 lb fusilli pasta

 Notes